-Brazilian artist Lucia Nogueira (1950 – 1998) moved to London in 1975 where she studied at the Chelsea School of Art and the Central School of Art.
-Nogueira gained recognition for her art practice from the late 1970s.
+Brazilian artist Lucia Nogueira moved to London in 1975.
+Nogueira attended the Chelsea School of Art and the Central School of Art.
+She gained recognition from the late 1970s.
 She completed a residency at the Fondation Cartier, Paris, in 1993, and in 1996 was the recipient of a Paul Hamlyn Foundation Award for Visual Artists.
-Her work has been exhibited extensively, at venues including the Douglas Hyde Gallery, Dublin; Tate Modern, London; The Drawing Room, London; and Anthony Reynolds Gallery, London.
+Nogueira's work has been exhibited at venues including the Douglas Hyde Gallery, Dublin; Tate Modern, London; The Drawing Room, London; and Anthony Reynolds Gallery, London.

 By clicking “Accept Cookies”, you agree to the storing of cookies on your device to enhance site functionality and analyse site usage.